 Information generated by instrumentation and logging systems created through the use and operation of the product or service.

 All data collected in the Webex Cloud is protected by several layers of robust security technologies and processes.
 Below are examples of controls placed in different layers of Webex operations to protect customer data:

 ● Physical access control: Physical access is controlled through biometrics, badges, and video surveillance.
 Access to the data center requires approvals and is managed through an electronic ticketing system.

-● Network access control: The Cisco Webex network perimeter is protected by firewalls.
-Any network traffic entering or leaving the Cisco Webex data center is continuously monitored using an Intrusion Detection System (IDS).
-The Cisco Webex network is also segmented into separate security zones.
+● Network access control: The Webex network perimeter is protected by firewalls.
+Any network traffic entering or leaving the Webex data center is continuously monitored using an Intrusion Detection System (IDS).
+The Webex network is also segmented into separate security zones.
 Traffic between the zones is controlled by firewalls and Access Control Lists (ACLs).

 ● Infrastructure monitoring and management controls: Every component of infrastructure, including network devices, application servers, and databases, is hardened to stringent guidelines.
 They are also subject to regular scans to identify and address any security concerns.

 ● Cryptographic controls: As noted earlier, all data to and from the Webex data center to cloud registered Webex Apps and Webex Devices is encrypted, except for PSTN traffic and unencrypted SIP/H323 video devices in a cloud–enabled meeting.
 Additionally, critical data stored in Webex, such as passwords, is encrypted.